The-Pirateship/runtime/README.md

 # runtime

-many projects have a frontend, backend and some other services that you have to run together.
-Runtime is a lightweight utility to specificy services in a config file and then run them all at once in a multiplexer.
+many projects have a frontend, backend and some other services that you have to run together. runtime is a lightweight utility to specificy services in a config file and then run them all at once in a multiplexer.

 ### installation